tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 	}

-Now we have followed Eric's guidelines to identify/create a Value Object, let's pause a moment to understand what we have gained.
+Now we have followed Eric's guidelines to identify/create a Value Object, let's look moment at what we have gained.

 ##What we gain
 First, because our concept of 'month in a year' is encapsulated in the `Month` class, it is easily testable.
-If we had used a `String` to represent it, we would undoubtedly be re-testing the responses to different month `String`s at various layers of the application, some of which may require a container.
+If we had used a `String` to represent it, we would undoubtedly be re-testing the responses to different month `Strings` at various layers of the application, some of which may require a container.
 Although some of this testing may still be necessary, repetition is greatly reduced.

 Second, because a `Month` validates itself, there is less validation code elsewhere.
 This is really a more specific version of the previous point.
 But given that we no longer need to test for responses to invalid values for the month `String` anywhere else in the application, it deserves a mention.
-Since we can't construct an invalid `Month`, there is nothing to test for.
+Since we can't construct an invalid `Month`, there is nothing to test for outside the `Month` itself.

 Third, code that uses the `Month` class becomes more succinct and more readable.
 Non-developers are more likely to understand the logic than if we had stuck to the `String` representation.